willbehn/realtime-typing-game/README.md

 # TypeSprint

 TypeSprint is a real-time multiplayer typing game where players compete to type texts accurately and quickly.
-This project uses Spring Boot for the backend and WebSockets for real-time communication.
+This project uses Spring Boot for the backend with WebSockets for real-time communication.

 ## Table of Contents